emca-it/EnergySOAR/04-0-0-Configuration/04-0-0-Configuration.rst

 Entity Size Limit
 ^^^^^^^^^^^^^^^^^

-The Play framework used by Cortex sets the HTTP body size limit to 100KB by default for textual content (json, xml, text, form data) and 10MB for file uploads.
+The Play framework used by Energy SOAR Automation sets the HTTP body size limit to 100KB by default for textual content (json, xml, text, form data) and 10MB for file uploads.
 This could be too small in some cases so you may want to change it with the following settings in the `application.conf` file: